-If you have a SSD drive this will be more beneficial for you, if you have a regular physical spindle hard drive this guide will also help you to reduce your disk size.
+If you have an SSD drive, this would be more beneficial for you.
+If you have a regular physical spindle hard disk, this guide would also help you reduce your disk size.

-Over the years the number one issue that prevents SSD to adapt wildly to a wider audience is the lack of disk storage space.
-Because this people would choose to spend extra money to buy larger SSDs, or spend as less as they can to buy a SSD that can just fit for a Operating System to install.
-While its true there is a limited disk space with SSD, but there are few ways you can use the limited storage space wisely.
+Over the years the number one issue that prevents SSD from being adopted wildly to a wider audience is the lack of disk storage space.
+Because of this, people would choose to spend extra money to buy larger SSDs or spend much less buying an SSD that can just fit for an Operating System.
+While there is a limited disk space with SSD, there are also some ways you can use the limited storage space a bit wisely.

-Here are 7 ways to reduce your disk space usage up to 10 GBs while preserving all your user data and programs that you have installed.
+Here are seven ways to reduce your disk space usage up to 10 GBs while preserving all your user data and programs that you have installed.
 Sounds too good to be true?
 Keep reading and find out.